fenago/machine-learning/lab_guides/lab_3.md

 **PSEUDOCODE FOR FITTING A LINE THROUGH A SET OF POINTS (LINEAR REGRESSION)**

-• Start with random values for the slope and y-intercept
+- Start with random values for the slope and y-intercept
-• Repeat many times:
+- Repeat many times:

-o Pick a random point
+    * Pick a random point
-o Update the slope and the y-intercept using the square (or the simple) trick
+    * Update the slope and the y-intercept using the square (or the simple) trick

 The simple trick was used mostly for illustration, in real life, we use the square trick, which works a lot better.
 Therefore, we’ll use this one.
 Here is the actual code.
 Note that we have